 Quantum Academy 2015

 In June 2015, the Community Day School at the Nicolaysen Center was closed.
 During the summer of 2015 the campus was converted to the Quantum Academy at the Nicolaysen Center, re-opening for the 2015-16 school year as a STEAM (Science, Technology, Engineering, Arts, Math) focused school of choice.
+The school servers grades four through eight.

 Note: Photos of Lime Street School, Fifth Street School, and Orange Glen 1914